Inside Facebook, Jan. 6 violence fueled anger, regret over missed warning signs

 Officials said their goal was to redistribute these roughly 200 employees across the company.
 But when Haugen and others heard the news, they were aghast.
 This was a company — as they knew better than most — that was notorious for its record of facilitating the warping of elections, incitements to political violence and the pushing of voters everywhere into self-reinforcing partisan bubbles.

 Facebook’s vice president for integrity, Guy Rosen, wrote in a Dec.
-2 note to his team, “We’ve made incredible progress in getting problems under control, and many of us looked to the US 2020 elections as a major milestone on this path.
+2 note to his team: “We’ve made incredible progress in getting problems under control, and many of us looked to the US 2020 elections as a major milestone on this path.
 I’m so very proud of this team and everything we’ve accomplished.”

-He then outlined a new organization in which the responsibilities previously assigned to Civic Integrity were redistributed to several other teams.
+He then outlined a new organizational structure in which the responsibilities previously assigned to Civic Integrity were redistributed to several other teams.
 Rosen portrayed it in his note as a sign of Civic Integrity’s success and maturation.
 Those on the team and others familiar with internal deliberations at the company did not see it that way.

 The issue, said people familiar with internal discussions at Facebook, was that Civic Integrity team members had grown too vocal, with a succession of them airing their concerns in posts on Workplace, visible in many cases to more than 60,000 employees worldwide.
 Many of these posts became fodder for unflattering news coverage.